 Changing demographics signal a need for more nurses to care for our aging population.

-- Issued in May 2014, the U.S. Census Bureau report on An Aging Nation: The Older Population in the United States found that by 2050, the number of US residents age 65 and over is projected to be 83.7 million, almost double its estimated population of 43.1 million in 2012.
+- The U.S. Census Bureau reported that by 2034, there will be 77.0 million people age 65 years and older compared to 76.5 million under the age of 18.
 With larger numbers of older adults, there will be an increased need for geriatric care, including care for individuals with chronic diseases and comorbidities.